Fawlty22/readme-generator/README.md

   ## **Description**
-  dfgdfg
+  This is hands down, undeniably, undoubtedly, most certainly the greatest single greatest readme creator youve ever seen in your whole damn life I'll tell you that much for certain.

   ## **Installation**
-  To run this program locally, dfgdfgdf
+  To run this program locally, run 'npm i node index' in your terminal.
-  You can also watch a short video on installation [here.](https://undefined)
+  You can also watch a short video on installation [here.](https://https//runescape.com)

   ## **Usage Information**
-  gdfg
+  This is intended to dynamically create readme files for your projects whatever they may be.

   ## **Contribution Guidelines**